 The landscape is also changing for employee cohorts who traditionally spend all of their time in one company office.
 In a recent survey, 70% of professionals in the US were found to spend at least one day a week working remotely, with more than half doing so for at least half of the week.

 In today’s digitally-advanced world, the concept of ‘office anywhere’ means more people are embracing non-traditional working habits.
 The appetite for remote working is growing, with 37% of employees saying they would change jobs in order to have the ability to work where they want at least part of the time.

-According to a Gallop report, a balance of remote and face-to-face time still produces the best outcomes in terms of productivity and learning.
+A balance of remote and face-to-face time still produces the best outcomes in terms of productivity and learning.
 Researchers Towards Maturity echo this, suggesting that a blended learning approach is an ideal way for learning teams to “bridge the gap” between face-to-face training and other forms of learning.

 So how can organizations provide training for remote workers more easily?
 Let’s explore a few fundamental ways to reach remote workers and ensure their learning is effective.

 1. Use Single Sign-On Access Training for Remote Workers

 Single Sign-On (SSO) is a key way to reduce the barriers to accessing learning and make life simpler for learners to get to what they need.

 More than two-thirds of high-achieving organizations use it to make their learning administration more automated, compared to less than half of other businesses.
 However, there has been a steady and significant rise in the number of organizations using SSO in recent years, with a 51% increase in the three years to 2016.